NivedithaKarthikeyan/LandregistryApp/docs/source/deployToRopsten/guide.rst

 1. Sign in to `Infura <https://infura.io/>`_.

-2. Navigate to Etehereum from left pannel -> CREATE NEW PEOJECT.
+2. Navigate to Ethereum from the left pannel -> CREATE NEW PEOJECT.
-Insert a name of the project and create one.
+Insert a name for the project.

 .. image:: ../images/create_infura_project.png
   :width: 300